 This can be sent to 360 International by post or email.
 Transcripts may be sent by the host university or you may have to request it to be sent through.
 Once we receive your transcript we will email you.
 If your transcript is being sent to your home address, please do not open the envelope but bring it to 360 International.
 We will take a copy and return the original to you.

 - Transfer Credit Form

 Download and fill out the form below.
-Submit it to 360 International by email or drop it off during office hours.
+Submit it to 360 International during office hours or submit by email.

 - Course Approvals

 If you have taken additional courses that you have not yet received approval for, please submit another course approval form and relevant course ontlines to your faculty student centre for assessment.
-If you only took courses you already had approval for, you don't need to do anything else.
+If you only took courses you already had approval for and sent the approvals through to 360 International, you don't need to do anything else.

 - Exchange report